Today in World War II History—December 24, 1940 & 1945

 President Harry S. Truman lights the National Community Christmas Tree, Washington, DC, 12/24/1945 (US National Archives: 199275)

-80 Years Ago—Dec.
-24, 1940: US refuses to admit Jewish refugees, believing it will lead to expulsion of all Jews from Europe.
+85 Years Ago—Dec.
+24, 1940: US refuses to admit more Jewish refugees, stating it would lead to the expulsion of all Jews from Europe.

 Bonus Christmas ration is distributed in Germany—26 ounces of rice & vegetables, 1 pound of sugar, coffee, and jam.

-75 Years Ago—Dec.
-24, 1945: President Truman lights the National Community Christmas Tree in Washington, DC, lit for the first time since 1941.
+80 Years Ago—Dec.
+24, 1945: Pres.
+Harry Truman lights the National Community Christmas Tree in Washington, DC, lit for the first time since 1941.